H3X-007/KOTH-Script/README.md

 6. Sit back and enjoy being the KING!
 The script will continuously update the KING nickname in the `/root/king.txt` file to maintain your dominance.

 #### NOTE : Please ensure that the Python server is running on port 80 before executing the KOTH script.The KOTH script relies on the server to retrieve and run the check & chattr & guardian scripts.
-Once the check & chattr & guardian scripts are obtained and executed, you can safely close the Python server.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

 ## Note
-Please comment out the lines that include "chattr -i" and "chattr +i" when you want to run the script on "Production" game..
+Please comment out the lines that include "chattr -i" and "chattr +i" when you want to run the script on "Production" game.